ClearMindzj/bingfa/readme.txt

-git is a version control
-git is a free software
+git is a version control sysytem git is a free software